 This is a video from Marple Local History Society's archives of Tom Oldham recalling his memories of Mellor.
 It was recorded in 1997 by Gordon Mills and Stanley Knott and was converted from VHS tape to digital format by The Marple Website in January 2011.
 In February 2020 it has been uploaded to Youtube and migrated to the new website.

-Many people will know Hannah Robinson, who has lived in Marple all her life.
-She was born on Ellesmere Avenue on the 15th of May 1935, moving to Chadwick Street when she was four and working at Marple Swimming Baths, the Goyt Mill as a 'lady winder' and Strines Printworks.
+Many people will have known the late Hannah Robinson, who lived in Marple all her life.
+She was born on Ellesmere Avenue in 1935, moving to Chadwick Street when she was four and working at Marple Swimming Baths, the Goyt Mill as a 'lady winder' and Strines Printworks.

 These are Hannah's memories of Old Marple in her own words.